edwinsummers/rise-cloud-basics/iaas/readme.md

 * Deploy the template; Replace *PUBLIC_KEY* with the contents of your SSH **public** key

-`az group deployment create -g rg_rise-demo --template-uri https://github.com/edwinsummers/rise-cloud-basics/iaas/tem_iaas-demo.json --parameters @https://github.com/edwinsummers/rise-cloud-basics/iaas/parameters_iaas-demo.json --parameters adminPublicKey=PUBLIC_KEY`
+`az group deployment create -g rg_rise-demo --template-uri https://github.com/edwinsummers/rise-cloud-basics/iaas/tem_iaas-demo.json --parameters @https://github.com/edwinsummers/rise-cloud-basics/iaas/parameters_iaas-demo.json --parameters adminPublicKey="PUBLIC_KEY"`

 Once deployment has completed, you can find the Public IP address using the following Azure CLI command.
 If you have multiple Public IP resources, look for the one named *riseiaasdemo-ip*.